 The brochure "My Money" — a financial education flier designed for persons with developmental disabilities and their guardians or providers — is available from the Florida Department of Financial Services at www.MyFloridaCFO.com/MyMoney.

-The Americans with Disabilities Act (ADA) reached its 25th anniversary in July 2015.
-This landmark 1990 legislation, a civil rights milestone that prohibits discrimination against individuals with disabilities in all areas of public life, has significantly improved the way people with disabilities are treated.
-In nearly every aspect of daily living, from workplaces and schools to businesses and all forms of transportation, equal opportunity and equal access to everything from physical locations to online services are now considered fundamental rights and expectations in this country.
+The Americans with Disabilities Act (ADA), a civil rights landmark enacted in 1990 that prohibits discrimination against individuals with disabilities in all areas of public life, significantly improved the way people with disabilities are treated.
+In nearly every aspect of daily living, from workplaces and schools to businesses and all forms of transportation, equal access to everything from physical locations to online services is now considered a fundamental right and expectation in this country.

 Regions is involved in a variety of activities that promote and celebrate accessibility: